jeroendesloovere/wunderlist-php-api/README.md

 ## Based on

-This class is based on [PENDOnl/Wunderlist2-PHP-Wrapper](https://github.com/PENDOnl/Wunderlist2-PHP-Wrapper), but has been **rewritten from the ground up** to match the latest PHP PSR-code-stylings.
+This class is based on [PENDOnl/Wunderlist2-PHP-Wrapper](https://github.com/PENDOnl/Wunderlist2-PHP-Wrapper), but I've **rewritten it from the ground up** to match the latest PHP PSR-code-stylings.
 Works perfectly using Composer.

 ## Installing

 ### Using Composer

-When using [Composer](https://getcomposer.org) you can always load in the latest version.
-Add the :package_name package to your `composer.json` file.
+Add the following code to your `composer.json` file to retrieve the latest version using [Composer](https://getcomposer.org).

 ``` json
 {